 What is a conveyancing chain and how does it affect me?

 Owners of properties looking to move to a new property will wish both matters to exchange and complete simultaneously.
 Therefore, a number of linked transactions can arise with each matter being dependent upon the other.
-An exchange of contracts must take place simultaneously throughout the (chain) of transactions.
+Exchange of contracts must take place simultaneously throughout the (chain) of transactions.
 The speed of progress will be determined by the slowest link within the chain.
-As will be anticipated, the more transactions linked within the chain often the slower the matter will take to get to formal exchange of contracts.
+As will be anticipated, the more transactions linked within the chain often the slower the matter will take to get to a formal exchange of contracts.

 What is the difference between the exchange of contracts and completion?

 A completion date is the date on which you physically move into your new property.
 The completion date is decided and legally committed to on exchange of contracts.
-Where there is a chain, the speed of completion may also be effected while the funds are sent and received through the individual solicitors bank accounts.
+Where there is a chain, the speed of completion may also be effected while the funds are sent and received through the individual solicitor’s bank accounts.

 When must I insure the property?

-The contract will normally stipulate that you insure from exchange of contracts.
+The contract will normally stipulate that you insure from the exchange of contracts.
 If you are obtaining mortgage finance then the lender will also require insurance to be put on risk as for an exchange of contracts and will need to satisfy their conditions as contained within their offer.